neishm/fstd2nc/README.md

                         Otherwise, the default is to use the date of original analysis, and the forecast length goes in a "forecast" axis.
-  --metadata-file METADATA_FILE
+  --filter CONDITION    Subset RPN file records using the given criteria.
+For
+                        example, to convert only 24-hour forecasts you could use --filter ip2==24 --metadata-file METADATA_FILE
                         Apply netCDF metadata from the specified file.
 You can repeat this option multiple times to build metadata